wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 * Turnkey deployment: deploy Wallarm nodes in globally distributed locations with minimal setup.
 * Autoscaling: node instances automatically scale to handle varying traffic loads.
-* Operational transparency: monitor logs, operational alerts, and node performance easily within the Wallarm console.
 * Reduced costs: lower operational overhead with Wallarm-managed nodes, allowing faster deployment and scalability.
-* Seamless integration: Simple configuration with your existing CDN or load balancers, allowing you to protect your API landscape without disruptions.
+* Seamless integration: simple configuration with your existing CDN or load balancers, allowing you to protect your API landscape without disruptions.

 ## Running the Edge inline node